2019 UEFA European Under-19 Championship squads

+The 2019 UEFA European Under-19 Championship was an international football tournament held in Armenia from 14 to 27 July 2019.

 Each national team submitted a squad of 20 players, two of whom had to be goalkeepers.

 Players in boldface have been capped at full international level since the tournament.

 Ages are as of the start of the tournament, 14 July 2019.